spencernewellevans/gene-locator/README.md

 # gene-locator

 This python script searches a DNA sequence for possible gene sequences.
-The program requires an the DNA sequence to be in a text file in either FASTA format or as a plain sequence.
+The program requires the DNA sequence to be in a text file in either FASTA format or as a plain sequence.
 This text file is given as a user input after the program has been run.

 Gene Requirements:
 - Start codon (ATG)